Sanokei/David-The-Duck/journal.md

 # David the Duck
-@author William (Sano)
-### a project for a dear friend in which a duck she drew goes on adventures on her screen.
+a project for a dear friend in which a duck she drew goes on adventures on her screen.

 ## Day 0 (8/2)
 using gifs as part of the animation